joaoregis/joaoregis/README.md

 ### Hi there, I'm João - aka Polaco 👋

-## I'm a Software Engineer & Developer!
+## Software Engineer

--   🔭 I’m currently working on [Dock.Tech][dock] - Largest BaaS (Banking as a Service) provider in LATAM and in currently expansion to NA.
+🔭 I’m currently working on [Dock.Tech][dock] - Largest BaaS (Banking as a Service) provider in LATAM and in currently I'm working for company's expansion to global operations.
--   🌱 I’m currently improving my skills on GoLang, RabbitMQ, Kafka and Elastic-Search.
--   🌱 I’m also studying new technologies like Rust-Lang and Search Engines like Sonic-Search.
--   👯 I’m looking to collaborate with other content creators
--   🥅 2022 Goals: Contribute more to Open Source projects & expand my area of knowlegment

 ### Connect with me: